 Why bother with statistics?

-Here’s what statistical learning actually gives you: You can test if your features matter, get confidence intervals for predictions, and choose between models properly.
+Statistical learning gives you the ability to test if your features matter, get confidence intervals for predictions, and choose between models properly.
 You’ll understand how your data was generated, spot outliers, and quantify how uncertain your predictions are.
-It’s not just nice to have - it’s essential if you want models that work.
+If you want models that work well, you need this stuff.

 An example